-Students devise a programme totalling EIGHT modules from the following, some of which may have pre-requisites or co-requisites, as detailed in the module descriptions.
-Students must include at least two historical/critical modules.
+Students devise a programme totalling EIGHT modules from the following, some of which may have pre- requisites or co-requisites, as detailed in the module descriptions.
+Students must include at least two historical/critical modules (drawn from HUMA2019.
+MUSI2141, HUMA2020, MUSI2127, HUMA2013, MUSI2146, MUSI2132 and MUSI2123).
 Up to two MUSI modules may be replaced by Free Elective modules taught outside Music.
 Some MUSI modules are available at both parts 2 and 3; whilst content is shared, the learning outcomes and assessment criteria are differentiated for parts 2 and 3.
 Where modules are offered at both parts 2 and 3, students may not offer the same module twice.
 In order to maximise flexibility and choice, historical/critical modules often alternate or otherwise change from year to year.